 At UCB, we understand the importance of work placements within academic study, and our employer contacts say they give preference to students with qualifications who also have experience within the field.
 There are additional opportunities available too, including recommendation for industry-supported mentoring schemes to guide you through your future career.

 This course provides an excellent platform for those seeking a career working with children in a professional capacity.

-Graduates will be equipped to work in child-related organisations in education, welfare, leisure, advocacy and counselling in a variety of roles, including:
+Depending upon experience, graduates will be equipped to work in child-related organisations in education, welfare, leisure, advocacy and counselling/mentoring in a variety of roles, including:

 - Lecturer in Further Education

 - Voluntary work abroad